Portrait of a tube

 There is "S" Version of the C3g that is said to me to be selected for higher minimum transconductance.
 I purchased those tubes from a retired Telefunken employee, who traced down big lots of C3g and C3m to where they were originally sold to, and actually found some.
 So I can say I have them from the first owner.
 However I can find no information about the "S", other than what he told me, and other than what is on the tubes and tube boxes.
 FOLLOWING I noted myself.
 The Telefunken and Siemens have the "S" stamped on the boxes, but not on he tubes.
 This would logically mean, these are selected out of normal production.
 One exception are the VALVO.
 These have this designation" C3g/s" also in original white paint on the tubes itself too.
 At least this proves to me, this is something real, and not some special action done, for some customer.
 Also it must have been a big customer.
 I have such tubes from Siemens, TFK, and VALVO.
 Do not pay too much attention to this now, I will make accurate measurements later, when I have the AT1000 set up for C3g, and then I will see what is the selection is exactly about.

 The "S" Version C3g-S

 So far, I was not able to find the factory specifications for this, but one day, I hope "coincidence" is going to help us out here.
-I have seen the original test tools for C3g and C3g-S selection myself.
+I have seen the original test tools for C3g and C3g-S selection myself, in Ulm.
 This was a dedicated plug in unit, for a universal test bench.
 The bench was like 1 Meter wide, and the operator had to add plug-in units to it, for C3g or C3m, C3o. etc. The unit had lots of knobs and instruments on it.
 The tubes were tested one by one, by hand, and many settings had to be made, before all parameters could be tested.

 Gm = 105%, Ia =12.4mA (95%) NOS condition Regular Version